redstales/PlayerHider/Readme.md

 PlayerHider
 ===========

 **PlayerHider** is a plugin that shows players further than a configurable distance as sneaking to make underground bases harder to spot.
+It also features Line of Sight based hiding of players.

-this is done via Packet Manipulation through ProtocolLib which shouldn't trigger any Anti-Cheating Measures or interfere with othe rplugins.
+This is done via Packet Manipulation through ProtocolLib which shouldn't trigger any Anti-Cheating Measures or interfere with other plugins.

 It uses code from Sneaky:
 Sneaky (C) 2013 Kristian S. Stangeland, Licensed under the GNU GPL2, available at http://www.comphenix.net/Sneaky or http://dev.bukkit.org/server-mods/sneaky/
+It also uses Plugin-Metrics by Hidendra, available here: https://github.com/Hidendra/Plugin-Metrics

 Dependencies
 ------------